Mark Heintz, Chief Executive Officer

 Natasha Henderson, Senior Conservation Planner

 Ms. Henderson joined the Wildlands team in 2005 and has led the permitting and entitlements of numerous restoration projects in California, Oregon, and Washington.
-Natasha earned her degree in Conservation and Resource Studies from the University of California, Berkeley, and brings more than 10 years of experience in ecological permitting, restoration planning, and project management.
+Natasha’s experience ranges from managing the approvals of customized mitigation solutions for renewable energy clients in the Colorado and Mojave deserts to garnering permits and approvals for Natural Resource Damage Assessment mitigation projects in the Portland Harbor and Washington State.
+Natasha earned her degree in Conservation and Resource Studies from the University of California, Berkeley, and brings more than 15 years of experience in ecological permitting, restoration planning, and project management.